-- Development of the electronic health record system - Patient portal MyHealth@UHB - Grant funding success - The winners will be announced at the awards ceremony on June 26, at the ICC in Birmingham.
+- Development of the electronic health record system - Patient portal MyHealth@UHB - Grant funding success - ▼Clinical leadership and collaboration The winners will be announced at the awards ceremony on June 26, at the ICC in Birmingham.

 Networking event

 On Wednesday 16 April, the Human Biomaterials Resource Centre (HBRC) Team will be hosting a networking event for staff in Lecture Theatre 3, at Queen Elizabeth Hospital Birmingham.